zhexuphd/home/index.md

 ## Areas of Specialization

 - **Crisis and Conflict Communication:** mediation of humanitarianism, politics of humanitarian journalism, moral passivity
-- **Computational and Immersive Journalism:** immersive computing and AI in newsrooms, algorithmic accountability and transparency, journalistic data mining, technocolonialism in journalism, plausibility illusion in VR storytelling
+- **Computational and Immersive Journalism:** immersive computing in newsrooms, algorithmic accountability and transparency, journalistic data mining, technocolonialism in journalism, plausibility illusion in VR storytelling

 ## News